Yashili: Financial results

-For the six months ended 30 June 2012, Yashili group’s revenue amounted to RMB1,689.1 million, a 17.0% increase compared to the same period of the preceding year.
-If annualized, this would give Yashili 2012 sales revenue of at least RMB3,378.2 million (USD$544 million).
+For the six months ended 30 June 2012, Yashili group's revenue amounted to RMB1,689.1 million, a 17.0% increase compared to the same period of the preceding year.
+If annualized, this would give Yashili 2012 sales revenue of at least RMB3,378.2 million (US$544 million).
 Infant formula sales increased 20% to RMB1,448.9 million while sales in other product categories declined or showed a small increase.
 Infant formula sales made up 80% of the company's total sales during this period.
 Sales of Yashily branded infant formula increased by 27.3% while sales of the firm's Scient brand declined 0.8%.
 The strongest segment growth was recorded for Yashily branded infant formula in third tier cities which increased 54.2% during this period to reach RMB458.2 million, accounting for 40% of Yashily-branded infant formula sales.

 China infant formula market

 China's infant formula brand is highly fragmented with more than 100 brands of which only a dozen or so are significant.
 Definitions of the size of the pediatric milk product market vary depending on the extent to which infant formula products sold outside the modern trade sector are measured.
 According to Euromonitor International, in 2011 China's sales volume of infant formula market in China reached RMB62.1 billion.
 Euromonitor forecast that compound annual growth rate from 2011 to 2016 would be 15.6%, while the 2016 market size will reach RMB128.4 billion. (approx. USD$21 billion).
 These figures suggest that in 2011 Yashili's share of China's infant formula market was around 1.6%.
-These figures also suggest that the total market in 2012 was RMB72 billion (USD$11.6 billion).
+These figures also suggest that the total market in 2012 was RMB72 billion (US$11.6 billion).

 Over 80% of China's infant formula market is dominated by international brands.
 After Nestle's 2012 acquisition of Wyeth, Nestle was reported to have 14.4% of the Chinese market and Mead Johnson 14%.
 Yashili is one of the largest local Chinese manufacturers of infant formula which includes Yili and Beingmate.